-O K. Any changes in gross benefits paid compared to the previous fiscal year.
+K. Any changes in gross benefits paid compared to the previous fiscal year.

-The administrator shall submit the annual report required by this subsection to the department, the authority and the joint standing committee of the Legislature having jurisdiction over labor matters.
+The administrator shall submit the annual report required by this subsection to the department, the authority and the Legislature.

 §850-F. Premiums

 1. Authorized.
 Payroll premiums must be paid in order to finance the payment of family leave benefits and medical leave benefits under this subchapter and administration of the program.